ECANA Steering Group

 Julianna Alson, MPH – Project Coordinator

 Julianna is the Research Coordinator for Dr. Doll.
-Her public health work has focused on assessing and improving gender and racial equity in reproductive and sexual health among all age groups and working toward racial equity in all aspects of health research and programs.
+Her public health work has focused on assessing and improving gender and racial equity in reproductive and sexual health and working toward racial equity in health research and programs.
 She has experience building cancer support groups, developing health education curriculum, and doing community advocacy around the social factors that influence health – like racism and sexism.
-As ECANA Project Coordinator, she is responsible for supporting patient and community advisor relationship-building, developing website and educational materials, and doing community outreach.
+As ECANA Project Coordinator, she is responsible for supporting patient and community advisor relationship-building, developing website and educational materials, and coordinating Steering Group activities.

 Adrienne Moore – Patient Advisor, Atlanta, GA